keithrbennett/keithrbennett.github.io/blog/_posts/2020-08-23-language-input-on-linux-mint-20.md

 and click the "Install Language Packs" button.
 * Confirm any confirmation dialogs as necessary.

-Reboot the system when all your desired languages have been installed.
+### If...

+The remainder of work to be done involves the IBus input method framework.

+If at any point during this procedure, you see a dialog saying "The IBus daemon is not running.
+Do you wish to start it?", click "Yes".

+Also, if you encounter a dialog saying "IBus has been started!
+If you cannot use IBus, add the following lines...", just click OK.
+I have seen this happen but have never needed the information displayed in the dialog.

+### Install IBus

+**Install the IBus keyboard input management framework and the Hangul (native Korean alphabet) support:**

+`sudo apt install -y ibus-m17n ibus-hangul`

+### Add IBus to the Startup Applications List

+Press the {Super} (Windows/Mac) key, type `startup` and select "Startup Applications".

+* Click the "+" button.
+* Select "Custom command".
+* For Name: `IBus`
+* For Command: `ibus-daemon`
+* Click "Add".

-### Configure iBus
+### Configure IBus

 Press the {Super} key and type `ibus`.
-Select "iBus Preferences".
-If you see a dialog saying "The iBus daemon is not running.
-Do you wish to start it?", click "Yes".

-You may see a dialog saying "IBus has been started!
-If you cannot use IBus, add the following lines...".
-I have not needed to do the extra step described here, so I just click OK wihtout saving the information anywhere.
+Select "IBus Preferences".

 #### Add a keyboard shortcut

-Cinnamon uses {Super}{Space} to navigate panel entries, and I have not found a way to disable that, so I assign another shortcut for language switching, {Ctrl}{Super}{Alt}-i.
+Cinnamon uses {Super}{Space} to navigate panel entries, and I have not found a way to disable that, so I assign another shortcut for language switching, {Ctrl}{Super}{Alt}-k ("k" for keyboard).
 Here's how:

 On the "General" tab:

 * click the button labelled "..." to the right of the "Next Input Method" text field
 * with "{Super}<space>" selected, click the "Delete" button
-* Replace any text in the "Key code" input field with "i"
+* Replace any text in the "Key code" input field with "k"
 * check "Control", "Alt", and "Super"
 * click the "Add" button
 * click the "OK" button

 You may not need to do this if you are using Mate and the {Super}{Space} key combination is available for IBus to use.

-Also, I found that {Ctrl}{Super}{Alt}-i _did not work_ when pressed while certain input methods were active.
+Also, I found that {Ctrl}{Super}{Alt}-k _did not work_ when pressed while certain input methods were active.
 I briefly researched how to disable Cinnamon's use of {Super}{Space} but could not find an answer.
 Anyone?
 Assigning multiple key combinations to this action is supported, so that is another approach.

 #### Add input methods